Kurento/kurento/source/Developer_and_Programmer_Guide.rst

 server switch to the *media function*.
 There isn't a clear differentiation between control and media functions that are played sequentially by the same element in both sides.
-Apart form this function mixup, many people will argue *HTTP* is not really streaming protocol as there is no relation at all between media transfer pace an playing pace, i.e. the network transfer rate is not limited by the media consumption rate and you might find situations where the whole content of a 1 hour video is already downloaded when still playing the first minute.
+Apart form this function mixup, many people will argue the *HTTP* is not really a streaming protocol, since there is no relation between media transfer pace and playing pace, i.e. the network transfer rate is not limited by the media consumption rate and you might find situations where the whole content of a 1 hour video is already downloaded when still playing the first minute.